Scouting in Washington (state): Recent history, sale of camp

+By 2012, the Mount Baker Council was working with an "annual operating loss of about $50,000 for each of the past five years", and was looking to sell the Whatcom County camp, even though that camp, and Camp Fire Mountain Skagit County, were still profitable.
+It was purchased by a private company in 2015 which has renovated the site.
+It is being rented out as of 2023.

-Boy Scouts of America in Washington today
+Scouting America in Washington today

-There are seven Boy Scouts of America (BSA) local councils in Washington.
+There are seven Scouting America councils in Washington.

 Blue Mountain Council

 With headquarters in Kennewick, Washington, the Blue Mountain Council serves Scouts in Washington and Oregon.

 History

 In 1923, the Blue Mountain Council (#604) was formed.
 In 1926, the Umatilla Council (#738) (in Oregon) was formed, merging into Blue Mountain in 1927.
 In 1926, the Eastern Oregon Area Council (#760) (in Oregon) was formed, merging into Blue Mountain in 1932.